-Everyday matched bettor, at some point in his journey to achieve financial independence will come across casino offers.
-So, maybe you are in this position and you ask yourself: Are casino offers suitable for my matched betting goal?
+Everyday matched bettor, at some point in his journey to achieve financial independence, will come across casino offers.
+So, maybe you are in this position, and you ask yourself: Are casino offers suitable for my matched betting goal?
 How can I profit from casino offers in matched betting?
 Are casino bonuses as profitable as matched betting?
 Are there any low risk or high risk casino offers?
-In next couple of minutes, we are going to answer these type of questions.
+In the next couple of minutes, we are going to answer these type of questions.
 So, let’s start with..

 What Are Casino Offers?